-To change a course after the student has been advised; a student must complete and submit a new course change form with signature.
-If unable to come by room 204 Woolf Hall to fill out a new course change form, a student may complete, sign, and return the form either by fax or e-mail with attachment in PDF format to Ms. Priester (fax: 817-272-2952 and e-mail: email@example.com).
-Please do not e-mail the adviser directly.
+To change a course after the student has been advised, a student must complete and submit a new course change form with signature.
+If unable to come by room 204 Woolf Hall to fill out a new course change form, a student may complete, sign, and return the form either by fax or e-mail with attachment to fax: 817-272-2952 or e-mail: email@example.com.
+Please do not e-mail the advisor directly.

 After grades post, it is the student's responsibility to drop a course for which he/she is registered after failing a course prerequisite(s) and if necessary, make an appointment to discuss courses for the coming semester.

 During late registration, students may drop, add or change sections using MyMav.

 After late registration, a student will not be permitted to add a course for credit or make a section change.
 Drops after late registration require several signatures.
 Forms are available in the MAE advising office (204 WH).